 LEX Honor Society Overview

 Lambda Epsilon Chi (LEX) is the national honor society founded by the American Association for Paralegal Education.
-There are 169 Chapters throughout the United States and thousands of inductees who have been honored for their outstanding academic achievements.
+There are over 170 chapters throughout the United States and thousands of inductees who have been honored for their outstanding academic achievements.

 Each year the host institutions select those students who meet high academic criteria and cite them for their accomplishments by inducting them into Lambda Epsilon Chi.
 These students are recognized through a formal ceremony and the awarding of a Certificate of Induction and a special pin.
 They are also entered into the permanent records of LEX.